angular/angular/docs/TRIAGE_AND_LABELS.md

 This document describes how the Angular team uses labels and milestones to triage issues on GitHub.
 The basic idea of the process is that caretaker only assigns a component (`comp: *`) label.
-The owner of the component is then responsible for the secondary / component-level triage.
+The owner of the component is then responsible for the detailed / component-level triage.

 ## Label Types